-Other: If the classification of plasma cell disorder is not multiple myeloma, select "Other".
+Other plasma cell disorder: If the classification of plasma cell disorder is not multiple myeloma, select "Other".

-3.8.
 Solid Tumours

 Select the classification that is appropriate for the solid tumour at the time of diagnosis and check the box next to it.
 If the diagnosis subtype is not listed, check the box "Other".